Antonia Williams on the perfect 2 week Japan itinerary.

 If budget allows, stay at a Ryokan – a type of traditional Japanese Inn – for at least one night of your trip.
 There’s plenty in the mountains outside Kyoto, and many have outdoor onsens so you can bathe underneath the stars.
 You’ll typically take tea and sleep in a tatami room wearing Yukata (casual kimono).
-It’s a unique experience to Japan and a wonderful way to understand ancient Japanese culture.
+It’s a unique experience and a wonderful way to understand ancient Japanese culture.

 Nara – 1 Day (Day Trip From Kyoto)

 Don’t miss out on a day trip to Nara which takes 45 minutes by train from Kyoto.
-Rent bikes under the main JR station there and head for Nara park.
+Rent bikes under the main JR station there and head for Nara Park.